Updated December 13, 2020

 Pfizer/BioNTech Vaccine Efficacy: 95%

 “There were 10 severe cases of COVID-19 observed in the trial, with nine of the cases occurring in the placebo group and one in the BNT162b2 vaccinated group,” Pfizer reports.
 While a late-comer to the vaccine race, Pfizer and BioNTech’s candidate has been the fastest-progressing vaccine in the race.
 After its Phase 3 clinical trials reported 95% efficacy, the Pfizer/BioNTech vaccine was the first candidate to file for an FDA Emergency Use Authorization (EUA) on November 20, 2020.
-The FDA will review Pfizer’s application on December 10, 2020.
-If approved, it would be the first COVID-19 vaccine — not to mention the first mRNA vaccine ever to obtain FDA approval — on the commercial market.
+The FDA reviewed Pfizer and BioNTech’s application for an EUA and approved it on December 11, 2020.
+The Pfizer/BioNTech vaccine is the first COVID-19 vaccine — not to mention the first mRNA vaccine ever to obtain FDA approval — currently on the commercial market.

 Moderna Vaccine Efficacy: Also 95%

 Moderna’s vaccine was the fastest to be developed, and was the second, after Pfizer, to announce Phase 3 clinical trial results, including vaccine efficacy.
 Moderna also reported a 95% vaccine efficacy.
 According to a press release from the U.S. National Institutes of Health, “90 of the [COVID-19] cases occurred in the placebo group and 5 occurred in the vaccinated group.
 There were 11 cases of severe COVID-19 out of the 95 total, all of which occurred in the placebo group.”
-Moderna will, in the coming days, also apply for an EUA from the FDA so that its vaccine can begin to be used in the real-world population.
+Moderna has also applied for an EUA from the FDA so that its vaccine can begin to be used in the real world.

 So, What’s Next?